kevinlekiller/simple_php_yenc_decode/README.md

 ### Included binary:

-The included binary was compiled on ubuntu 14.04 x64, no guaranties it will work on any other linux distro.
+The included binary was compiled on ubuntu 13.04 x64, no guaranties it will work on any other linux distro.
 If you have a windows binary, send a pull request and I will add it to the binaries folder.

+YOU NEED libboost-regex-dev TO USE THIS BINARY (minimum version 1.53, since it was compiled with that).

 To download the included binary on linux:

 `wget https://github.com/kevinlekiller/simple_php_yenc_decode/raw/master/binaries/linux/simple_php_yenc_decode.so`

+### Requirements:

+Boost regex is required for compiling

+On ubuntu:

+libboost-regex-dev
+(depends on libboost-regex and libboost-dev)

 ### Compilation: